 Learn more about the geranium Rozanne

-This perennial is among the most abundant flower-bearing geraniums, and more than anything it is among those that bloom over the longest period, since the blooming extends from May up to the first fall frost spells.
+This perennial is among the most abundant flower-bearing geraniums.
+More than anything, it is among those that bloom over the longest period.
+Indeed, the blooming extends from May up to the first fall frost spells.
 It can withstand summer heat.

 Care, heat resistance and water needs are identical to those of Sunpatiens, another great sun-loving flower.